 14. Repeat steps 9 to 13 until performance is acceptable, standards are

-changed, the team is replaced or management decides to do nothing.
+changed, the domain is replaced, management decides to do nothing, etc.

 Learn More in the Library’s Blogs Related to Performance Management

 In addition to the articles on this current page, see the following blogs which